Cosmic velocity, density and halo mass function: Insights from deep learning: Theoretical Background

-To conclude this section, we refer to figure \ref{fig:1234}, in which we plot the variance of perturbation in terms of DM halo mass in the left panel, for two amplitudes of the initial power spectrum.
+To conclude this section, we refer to Fig.\ref{fig:1234}, in which we plot the variance of perturbation in terms of DM halo mass in the left panel, for two amplitudes of the initial power spectrum.
 The vertical dashed green lines show the mass range in our simulation.
 In the right panel, we plot the variance (same y-axes for both panels) in terms of the ratio of the critical density of ellipsoidal to the spherical model introduced in equation \ref{eq:ellip-barrier}.
 Note that the variance is a monotonic decreasing function of mass, and the critical density ratio is a monotonic increasing function of mass.
 This is a crucial point to assert that by increasing the amplitude of perturbations for a specific mass range (orange dash-dotted line) we obtain higher variances.
-It means that by fixing the variance, a mass range in the cosmology with higher initial amplitude corresponds to a smaller mass scale in the $\Lambda\text{CDM}$ paradigm, where the velocity shear field is crucial in the collapse model. \citep{Sheth:2001dp, Kameli:2019bki}.
-Accordingly, due to the right panel, we are probing the scales in which the ratio of critical densitis are higher than unity.
-The unity ratio of critical densities means that we have almost spherically collapsed halos, however large ratio indicates that we should consider ellipsoidal collapse, in which the velocities play an important role.
-This is a key idea in this work, which we will discuss further in upcoming sections.
+It means that by fixing the variance, a mass range in the cosmology with higher initial amplitude corresponds to a smaller mass scale in the $\Lambda\text{CDM}$ paradigm, where the velocity shear field is crucial in the collapse model. \citep{Sheth:2001dp, Kameli:2019bki}. {{The equivalent interpretation is that the higher amplitude mimics an initial box at a later time (lower redshifts).
+In Fig.\ref{fig:1234}, we show the corresponding initial redshift.
+The $A_s=2\times 10^{-9}$ correspond to initial redshift $z_{\rm ini}=100$ and $A_s=8\times 10^{-8}$ correspond to $z_{\rm ini}\simeq 15$ .
+Accordingly, due to the right panel, we are probing the scales in which the ratio of critical densities is higher than unity.
+The unity ratio of critical densities means we have almost spherically collapsed halos.
+However, a large ratio indicates that we should consider ellipsoidal collapse as velocities play an important role.
+Another way to put this is that in later times, the system becomes non-linear, and information on velocities is needed.
+It is a key idea in this work, which we will discuss further in upcoming sections. }}